irtsa-dev/PyZeroWidth/README.md

 decode.trinary6(message: str, encoding: str = 'utf') -> str
 decode.trinary11(message: str, encoding: str = 'utf') -> str
 decode.trinary16(message: str, encoding: str = 'utf') -> str
-# Decoding functions that deccodes the 'message' attempting to find zero-width characters encoded in a trinary format.
+# Decoding functions that decodes the 'message' attempting to find zero-width characters encoded in a trinary format.
 # Trinary6 will expect the message to be encoded using the trinary6 encode function and as such characters being represented with 6 digits.
 # Trinary11 will expect the message to be encoded using the trinary11 encode function and as such characters being represented with 11 digits.
 # Trinary16 will expect the message to be encoded using the trinary16 encode function and as such characters being represented with 16 digits.